 The merger control provisions of the German Act against Restraints of Competition (Gesetz gegen Wettbewerbsbeschränkungen) apply if transactions qualify as concentrations and the parties meet certain thresholds.
 If a transaction is subject to German merger control, it must be notified to the German Federal Cartel Office (Bundeskartellamt) and must not be consummated before clearance has been obtained.

 It is a particular feature of German merger control law that concentrations subject to review are not limited to control acquisitions.
 For instance, acquisitions of 25% or 50% of the voting rights or capital interests also qualify as concentrations, as do acquisitions of a competitively significant influence.

 The notification thresholds are met if the combined aggregate worldwide turnover of the involved parties exceeds EUR500 million, the German turnover of at least one involved party exceeds EUR50 million and the German turnover of another involved party exceeds EUR17.5 million.
-The EUR50 million and the EUR17.5 million thresholds have just recently been increased in January 2021 from EUR25 million and EUR5 million, respectively.
+The EUR50 million and the EUR17.5 million thresholds were increased in January 2021 from EUR25 million and EUR5 million, respectively.